thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-inactivity-alarm.md

 ---
 layout: docwithnav
-title: Create Alarm when the Device is offline.
+title: Create Alarm when the Device is offline
 description: To create an alarm when the device is offline for a certain period of time using the Rule Engine.

 ---